MEET THE FACULTY

 Frank Romanelli is an associate teaching professor of writing and education in the College of Education and Professional Studies at the University of Rhode Island.
 He coordinates the concurrent enrollment program for writing, presently serving almost 1000 students annually in 38 Rhode Island high schools.
 He is presently an assistant director at the Media Education Lab and he has also served as the director and Digital Pedagogy Specialist for the Writing and Rhetoric Production Lab and as coordinator of UnClassroom, a project-based learning initiative for the Harrington School of Communication and Media.
 Frank also enjoys being a successful singer/songwriter.

 Laura Hamman-Ortiz is an Assistant Professor of TESOL and Bilingual Education in the College of Education at the University of Rhode Island.
-She is an elective bilingual (English/Spanish) with over 15 years of experience supporting multilingual learners and their teachers, both in the United States (Texas, Illinois, Indiana, Wisconsin, Colorado, Rhode Island) and abroad (Chile, Ecuador, Spain).
-Her primary interests include bilingual / dual language education, translanguaging pedagogy, student identity positioning, elementary writing instruction, and teacher learning and praxis.She is committed to cultivating more critically-oriented, affirming, and inclusive learning spaces for multilingual students, particularly in/through bilingual education.
+Laura has over 15 years of experience supporting multilingual learners and their teachers, both across the U.S. (Texas, Illinois, Indiana, Wisconsin, Colorado, Rhode Island) and abroad (Chile, Ecuador, Spain).
+Her research interests include dual language bilingual education, translanguaging pedagogy, student identity negotiation, elementary writing instruction, and teacher learning and praxis.
+In addition to teaching courses related to TESOL and bilingual education at URI, Laura frequently facilitates professional development for educators around the country.
+She is committed to cultivating more affirming and inclusive learning spaces for multilingual learners.